jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 Q_{t+1}(s, a) \gets R(s, a) + \gamma \sum_{s'} T(s' | s, a) \max_{a'} Q_t(s', a')
 $$

 for all states and actions, we have that $Q_t \rightarrow Q^\*$ as $t \rightarrow \infty$.
 This algorithm is know as value iteration (VI).
-In this post, I won't show why VI has that property, but let's simply accept this awesome property as true for the time being.
+In this post, I won't show why VI has that property, but let's simply accept this awesome property for the time being.

 "I asked about Q-learning, not value iteration!"
 I hear you yelling.
 I know, I know.
 However, Q-learning is a lot like value iteration, except Q-learning is meant to solve _reinforcement learning_ problems.